Top 5 Difference between Call by Value and Call by Reference

 What is the difference between call by value and call by reference?

-The major difference between Call By Value and Call By Reference is that in the call by reference, the address or reference of an argument is copied to the function’s formal parameter, whereas in the call by value, the separate copies of the variable’s value are passed to the formal parameter of the function.
+The main difference between Call By Value and Call By Reference is that, in Call By Reference, the address or reference of an argument is copied into the function’s formal parameter, while in Call By Value, separate copies of the variable’s value are passed to the formal parameter of the function.

 References: MSDN-Passing Parameters (C# Programming Guide) | Call by Value and Call by Reference